Skip to content

 @Test

-public void writeElectionResults() throws JsonProcessingException {
+public void ecritureResultatsElections() throws JsonProcessingException {

 }

-// save the results to the database
+// results are entered into the database

 BlockingObservable.from(electionsMetier.recordResultats(admin, listes)).firstOrDefault(null);